alexbaban/dart-twilio-sms/README.md

 # Dart Twilio SMS

-This is a companion repository for my "Create a Dart library package to send SMS with Twilio" blog post.
+This is a companion repository for my ["Sending SMS Messages with Dart and Twilio Programmable SMS"](https://www.twilio.com/blog/sending-sms-messages-dart-twilio-programmable-sms) blog post.

  ## Usage